jsolly/GeoAsteroids/README.md

 #### Functional

-- Moving asteroids with variable jaggedness and size
+- Moving asteroids with variable jaggedness and size.
+Woah
-- Points, lives and levels
+- Points, lives and levels just like you'd expect
-- Spaceship with laser and thruster
+- Spaceship with laser and thruster.
+Pew Pew
-- Global high score board
+- Global high scoreboard so you can compete with anyone in the world!

 #### Non-Functional

-- Asteroid collisions using circular bounding box
+- Asteroid collisions detection, so you die when you're supposed to
-- Static code analysis using CodeQL
+- Static code analysis using CodeQL so the code is less likely to have security vulnerabilities
-- NPM Dependency checking via Dependabot
+- NPM Dependency checking via Dependabot so you don't have to think about it
-- 100% linted with Eslint + additional rules.
+- 100% linted with Eslint + additional rules for a more maintainable and consistent codebase
-- TypeScript under 'strict' mode with no errors or warnings.
+- TypeScript under 'strict' mode with no errors so you know we're following TS best practicies
-- JS bundling with vite
+- JS bundling with vite for a super fast front-end
-- Serverless functions for API calls
+- Serverless functions for API calls so you don't have to worry too much about handling the backend
-- MongoDB database for high scores
+- MongoDB database for high scores cause who wants to deal with flat files?
-- Custom logging library for fine grained control of logging levels
+- Custom logging library for fine-grained control of logging levels so you don't have to scratch your head about errors in production
-- Over 90% test coverage
+- Over 90% test coverage so you can refactor and add features with peace of mind

 ## Coverage, Tests, Linting